Partner Labs, CLIA, and CAP

 When EverlyWell receives a test request from a customer, the request is sent to the independent physician network through a HIPAA-secure Application Programming Interface (API).
 A board-certified independent physician licensed to practice medicine in the state the test is ordered in then reviews the request and determines whether the test is appropriate for the customer.
 If the physician determines that the test is not appropriate for the customer, the physician will notify EverlyWell, who will contact the customer and provide a refund.
 If the physician determines that the test is appropriate for the customer, the physician will order the test.
 After the sample is collected, sent to the partner laboratory, processed and tested, the partner laboratory will send the customer’s test report to the physician for review.
 After the independent physician reviews and approves the results, they are released to EverlyWell and delivered to the customer and can be viewed in the customer’s online results dashboard.

 Some of EverlyWell’s test markers have a predetermined “critical value.”
 The physician network maintains a list of all “critical values” and triages all out-of-range results.
 If a customer has a critical value result, the physician network’s customer services team will contact the customer via telephone.
-In the case of STD testing, if a customer has a positive result EverlyWell will hold the customer’s results and not release them to the customer until the physician network has contacted the customer directly (or after 3 failed attempts at contact).
-Customers with positive STD test results may be offered a free STD consultation with a physician and prescription for treatment where appropriate.« Back to The Science
+In the case of STD or Lyme testing, if a customer has a positive result EverlyWell will hold the customer’s results and not release them to the customer until the physician network has contacted the customer directly (or after 3 failed attempts at contact).
+Customers with positive STD test results may be offered a free STD consultation with a physician and prescription for treatment where appropriate.
+Customers with a positive screen for Lyme Disease may be offered a free consultation with a physician and prescription for treatment where appropriate.« Back to The Science